zhengjunyao-work/arc24/docs/modeling/Iteration_12_grid_representation.md

 - I might have to reconsider the role of lora ranking now that I know that validation loss is not a good proxy.
   Run a series of experiments with different r.
 Maybe having a higher r could allow for faster ttft.
+- Trainings are becoming too long, could I speedup them using libraries such as [unsloth](https://github.com/unslothai/unsloth)?

 ## TODO